ska-sa/spead2/doc/py-recv.rst

 Incomplete Heaps
 ^^^^^^^^^^^^^^^^
-By default, an incomplete heap (one for which some but not all of the packets were received) are simply dropped and a warning is printed.
+By default, an incomplete heap (one for which some but not all of the packets were received) is simply dropped and a warning is printed.
 Advanced users might need finer control, such as recording metrics about the number of these heaps.
 To do so, set `contiguous_only` to ``False`` when constructing the stream.
-The stream will then yield instances of :py:class:`IncompleteHeap`.
+The stream will then yield instances of :py:class:`.IncompleteHeap`.

 .. py:class:: spead2.recv.IncompleteHeap